MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ### Write your quantum program

-If you want to start practicing and writing your Q# programs without installing additional software you can use the [hosted Jupyter notebooks](xref:microsoft.quantum.get-started.notebooks) available in Azure portal in your Azure Quantum workspace.
+If you want to start practicing and writing your Q# programs without installing additional software, you can use the [hosted Jupyter notebooks](xref:microsoft.quantum.get-started.notebooks) available in Azure portal in your Azure Quantum workspace.
 In the sample gallery you will find various notebook samples, you can select the sample you want to use and run it on cloud-based simulators or real quantum computers.

 If you prefer a local development environment, you can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio 2022, Visual Studio Code, or Jupyter notebooks with IQ#.

 ### Try quantum operations and domain-specific libraries

-You can also run quantum circuits written in [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit) or [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq).

-You can follow the Q# tutorials and start writing quantum programs to explore [superposition](xref:microsoft.quantum.tutorial-qdk.random-number), [entanglement](xref:microsoft.quantum.tutorial-qdk.entanglement), [Grover's quantum algorithm](xref:microsoft.quantum.tutorial-qdk.grovers), and other quantum phenomena.
+You can follow the Q# tutorials and start writing quantum programs to explore quantum concepts such as [superposition](xref:microsoft.quantum.tutorial-qdk.random-number), [entanglement](xref:microsoft.quantum.tutorial-qdk.entanglement), [Grover's quantum algorithm](xref:microsoft.quantum.tutorial-qdk.grovers), and other quantum phenomena.
+If you have leaned towards online development, in the sample gallery in your Azure Quantum workspace you will also find notebook samples to get started in the quantum software development.

 The [Q# libraries](xref:microsoft.quantum.libraries.overview) will help you keep your code high level, enabling you to run complex quantum operations without having to design low-level operation sequences.
 The [`Microsoft.Quantum.Sdk` NuGet package](https://www.nuget.org/packages/Microsoft.Quantum.Sdk/) automatically includes the Q# [standard library](xref:microsoft.quantum.libraries.overview.standard.intro), which provides a set of essential and very useful functions and operations that can be used when writing quantum programs in Q#.